 Depending on your device, this might appear too small to enjoy properly, so here’s a link that may be easier to read.

-I’ve spent a fair amount of timing trying to decide which of the captions is my favorite, but I can’t narrow it down.
+I’ve spent a fair amount of time trying to decide which of the captions is my favorite, but I can’t narrow it down.
 Find more of his work here.

 [Images: languageoasis.com, itchyfeetcomic.com]